oiva/homebridge-air-quality-file/README.md

 # homebridge-air-quality-file
-Get Homebridge air quality values from file
+This is a plugin for [Homebridge](https://github.com/nfarina/homebridge) which shows up as an air quality sensor.
+The values are read from a file.
+Based on [homebridge-temperature-file](https://github.com/bahlo/homebridge-temperature-file).